Arielle Kayabaga: Biography

 Born in Bujumbura, Burundi, Kayabaga's family moved to Canada when she was 11 as refugees from the Burundian Civil War, living in Montreal for a year before moving to London, Ontario.
 She earned a bachelor's degree in political science from Carleton University in Ottawa in 2013.
 Before her election to the London City Council, Kayabaga worked as a settlement worker for newcomers to London and nearby Sarnia, Ontario.

+Political career

+Municipal politics (2018-2021)

 In 2018, she was elected to the London City Council at age 27, becoming the first black woman to do so in the city's history.
-As a city councillor, she chaired the Corporate Services Committee and sat on the Standing Committee on Municipal Finance.
-In September 2020, London police launched an investigation after she reported her office receiving harassing phone calls.
+As a city councillor, she chaired the Corporate Services Committee and sat on the Standing Committee on Municipal Finance, In September 2020, London police launched an investigation after she reported her office receiving harassing phone calls.

+Federal politics (2021–present)

-Ahead of the 2021 Canadian federal election, she announced her intention to run for the federal House of Commons, winning the Liberal Party of Canada nomination for the riding of London West three days before the start of the electoral campaign.
-She successfully won the seat with 36,8% of the vote, replacing outgoing Liberal MP Kate Young.
+Ahead of the 2021 Canadian federal election, she announced her intention to run for the federal House of Commons, winning the Liberal nomination for the riding of London West three days before the start of the electoral campaign.
+She won the seat with 36.8% of the vote, replacing outgoing Liberal MP Kate Young.
 She is the first Franco-Ontarian to serve as MP for London West.

+In 2023, she passed a private member's motion, M-59, which amended the federal framework on housing for individuals with non-visible disabilities.

+On March 14, 2025, she was appointed Government House Leader and Minister of Democratic Institutions as part of Mark Carney's cabinet.
+After being reelected in the 2025 federal election on April 28, Kayabaga was not chosen to remain in cabinet in the subsequent shuffle on May 13.

+On June 5, 2025, Prime Minister Mark Carney appointed Kayabaga as the Deputy House Leader of the Government.
+She was criticized for her public expenses during her short tenure, which Kayabaga acknowledged.